pallets/flask/docs/quickstart.rst

 `KeyError` because users might change the URL and presenting them a 400 bad request page in that case is a bit user unfriendly.

-For a full list of methods and attribtues on that object, head over to the :class:`~flask.request` documentation.
+For a full list of methods and attributes on that object, head over to the :class:`~flask.request` documentation.